ROBERT SIEGEL, HOST:

 SMITH: And so far, Brown himself has been reluctant to be that aggressive, instead fueling the story behind the scenes and egging on reporters while his on-air ads stick to the high road.

 SMITH: It could be argued that Brown should have capitalized even more on doubts about Warren's Native American status.
 While she's failed to make the story go away, he's failed to make it even more damaging.
 But Republican analyst Todd Domke says Brown is shrewdly biding his time, knowing the story isn't going away.

 TODD DOMKE: It will come up in debates.
 It won't go away because the questions still haven't been answered.
 And finally, it won't go away just because people find it fascinating to talk about.

 SMITH: For the past few days, both Brown and Warren have been trying to outdo each other by appearing most eager to start debating.
 While Warren wants to highlight policy differences and hammer Brown for siding with Wall Street, Brown can be expected to focus on character, subtly or not so subtly, keeping the Native American flap alive.
 Tovia Smith, NPR News.

 AUDIE CORNISH HOST: This is NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.